A Comparison of Automatic Differentiation and Continuous Sensitivity Analysis for Derivatives of Differential Equation Solutions: Introduction

-Instead, one can achieve the same end by using automatic differentiation (AD) on a solver implemented entirely in a language with pervasive AD.
+In contrast to CSA methods, discrete sensitivity analysis calculates model sensitivities by directly differentiating the numerical method's steps \cite{zhang_fatode:_2014}.
+However, this approach requires specialized implementations of the first order ODE solvers to propagate said derivatives.
+Instead, one can achieve the same end by using automatic differentiation (AD) on a solver implemented entirely in a language with pervasive AD, also known as a differentiable programming approach \cite{rackauckas2020generalized}.
 Section \ref{sec:Discrete-Sensitivity-Analysis} introduces the discrete sensitivity analysis through AD (DSAAD) approach via type-specialization on a generic algorithm.
 Section \ref{sec:Discrete-and-Continuous} compares the performance of DSAAD against continuous sensitivity analysis and numerical differentiation approaches and shows that DSAAD consistently performs well on the tested models.
 Section \ref{sec:Generalizes} describes limitations of the continuous sensitivity analysis approach and describes how these cases are automatically handled in the case of DSAAD.
-Together, this manuscript shows that the ability to utilize AD directly on numerical integrator can be advantageous to existing approaches for the calculation of model sensitivities.
+Together, this manuscript shows that the ability to utilize AD directly on numerical integrator can be advantageous to existing approaches for the calculation of model sensitivities, while at times can be disadvantageous in terms of scaling performance.

+Currently, continuous sensitivity techniques are commonly used throughout software such as SUNDIALS \cite{alan_c._hindmarsh_sundials:_2005}, while some software like FATODE \cite{zhang_fatode:_2014} allow for discrete sensitivity analysis.
+No previous manuscript performs comprehensive benchmarks on the Cartesian product of discrete/continuous forward/adjoint sensitivity analysis with the various automatic differentiation modes (tape vs static).
+This study uses DiffEqSensitivity.jl \cite{rackauckas2020universal}, the sensitivity analysis extension to DifferentialEquations.jl and the first comprehensive package which includes all mentioned differentiation choices, to do such a full comparison of the space.
+The results showcase the efficiency gains provided by discrete sensitivity analysis on sufficiently small models, and establishes a heuristic range ($\approx$ 30-100 ODEs) at which the scalability of continuous adjoint sensitivity analysis overcomes the low overhead of DSAAD.
+This study can thus can be a central to helping all users of ODE solvers to choose the method that will be effective on their specific problem.